instrumental-products/agent-os/README.md

 Already have a product in development?
 Agent OS works great with existing code:

-1. Complete the installation for your tool (above)
+1. Complete Steps 1 and 2 above for your tool

 2. Run the analyze command:
    ```